Explore-In-HMS/common-mobile-services/README.md

 }
 ```

-You can use `getToken` method to obtain token.
+You can use `getToken` method to obtain push registration token.

 ```kt
         val token = HuaweiPushServiceImpl(this).getToken()